ralf-br/ng-harvest-jira-sync/README.md

   - Install angular-cli with `npm install -g @angular/cli`
   - Build this project with `ng build` - see also below

-## Build and Load as Chrome Plugin
+## Build locally and load as Chrome Plugin
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 - You can import the content of the `dist/` directory to chrome